kiot-innovations/cordova-plugin-esptouch-smartconfig/README.md

 // Notes
 // maxDevices: It will not guarentee the maxium number of devices picking up the config.
 But it'll stop as soon as confirmation is received from these many devices.
 // encKey: Keep it's value "" (Empty String) if you are not using encryption
+// This function will automatically check permission for location and ask for permission if not granted.

 To stop smart config
 espTouchSmartConfig.stop((res)=>{